miyako/4d-plugin-pdf-pages/README.md

 ### Compatibility Note

-This plugin shared the same command name and constants as [pdf-kit](https://github.com/miyako/4d-plugin-pdf-kit), but the signature and data types are incompatible; therefore you can not use both together.
+This plugin shares some command names and constants as [pdf-kit](https://github.com/miyako/4d-plugin-pdf-kit), but the signature and data types are incompatible; therefore you can not use both together.
 First, comment out the old code, replace the plugin, then uncomment the code to complete the transition.